 If illegal drugs are found in your car, home, or rented storage space, chances are you will be charged with possession, even if you have no idea how the drugs got there.
 A charge of constructive possession is much more difficult to prove than actual possession, but if a link can be made between you and the illegal item or substance, a jury could still be convinced.

 That being said, the prosecution must prove beyond a reasonable doubt that you knew where the illegal item or substance was when it was found by authorities.
 And even if you did know where it was, how could it be said that you had any kind of control over it, even if it was found in your home?
 Anyone visiting your home in the recent past, from exterminators to family to landlords to complete strangers, could have left it there themselves, either purposefully or accidentally.

 Hiring an Attorney

 Constructive possession is a charge that can be fought several different ways on several different levels.
 A good criminal defense attorney knows that there are several ways to fight drug charges.
-At Berry Law Firm, we have successfully represented people charged with constructive possession for decades.
+At Berry Law, we have successfully represented people charged with constructive possession for decades.

-If you or a loved one has been charged with constructive possession, contact Berry Law Firm today.
+If you or a loved one has been charged with constructive possession, contact Berry Law today.